anthonyebiner/optocannon/README.md

 * Once all the solvers throw an exception (indicating no more files to process), change settings and run again
 * You could also run the solver in solver.py, although it's pretty slow and wasn't used outside of testing
 * Uncomment the export lines in main.go and run (go run *.go)
-* Move the output folder to ./cannon, run prepare submission.py